This set of toy train plans is inspired by sketches that I found on the internet.

 Make a set of plastic plastic washers using a hollow punch to stop the wheels rubbing on the sides.

-Free Digital Download Toys for Boys includes planes, trains and automobiles.
-Also toy car garage and earth moving construction toys.
+Free Digital Download Toys for Boys includes planes, trains and automobiles, a multi storey toy car garage and earth moving construction toys.

 Model of a 19th Century Switching Engine inspired by plans by Alfred D. Slater.